 Past honours students, and what they did after

-2021-2022 - Alyssa Pogson, worked on the effect of moon cycle on white-footed mice activity, now focused on finishing here BSc degree
+2021-2022 - Alyssa Pogson, worked on the effect of moon cycle on white-footed mice activity, pursued as a MSc student at Carleton (Buxton lab)

 2021-2022 - *Adam Duchesne, worked on boldness and chemical defenses in millipedes, now graduate student, Carleton University